mreza0100/mamzi.net.github.io/pages/universe/god.md

 ### What's different with Spinoza's God?

-- God is not a separate entity from the nature, it's the nature itself.
+- God is **not** a separate entity from the nature, it's the nature itself.
-- God is not a intelligent agent, it's the cause of everything.
+- God is **not** a intelligent agent, it's the cause of everything.
-- God does not make decisions, it's the reason of everything, because of it's nature that makes cause and affect possible.

 ## References